geekpnx/weather_webapp_api/backend/README.md

 ## **STEP 9**

-To run the django server by running the command below in terminal.
+To run the application in development mode with the command below, which it will run  django and React Vite server.

 ```bash
 make